Shippable/docs/sources/index.md

 ## Use Cases
 DevOps activities span the entire Software Delivery Lifecycle.
 These are performed by many teams and many many tools.
-However most of these activities can be broadly classified into 5 buckets
+However, most of these activities can be broadly classified into 5 buckets

-- [Continuous Integration (CI)](/ci/why-continuous-integration/): For every commit, build, unit test, and package your application.You can also push your package to a PaaS/IaaS or artifact repository.
+- [Continuous Integration (CI)](ci/why-continuous-integration/): For every commit, build, unit test, and package your application.You can also push your package to a PaaS/IaaS or artifact repository.

-- [Validate](/validate/devops-validate/): Run functional/integration/performance tests when your application is deployed to a Test environment
+- [Validate](validate/devops-validate/): Run functional/integration/performance tests when your application is deployed to a Test environment

-- [Release](/release/devops-release-management/): At any point in your workflow, apply a semantic version to your package to identify it.
+- [Release](release/devops-release-management/): At any point in your workflow, apply a semantic version to your package to identify it.
 Configure approval gates for specific parts of the pipeline, such as production deployments.

-- [Deploy](/deploy/why-deploy/): Deploy your application to any endpoint, including Docker orchestration platforms like Kubernetes or Amazon ECS, PaaS endpoints like AWS Elastic Beanstalk, or just a Virtual Machine cluster running on any cloud.
+- [Deploy](deploy/why-deploy/): Deploy your application to any endpoint, including Docker orchestration platforms like Kubernetes or Amazon ECS, PaaS endpoints like AWS Elastic Beanstalk, or just a Virtual Machine cluster running on any cloud.

-- [Provision](/provision/why-infrastructure-provisioning/): Automate your provisioning workflows with Ansible, Terraform, or Chef.
+- [Provision](provision/why-infrastructure-provisioning/): Automate your provisioning workflows with Ansible, Terraform, or Chef.

 Our DevOps platform that makes it easy to automate activities in these buckets to achieve Continuous Delivery.
 It is highly flexible and provides a lot of native functionality, while also integrating with your favorite tools.

 However, it is important to remember that Shippable lets you automate almost anything.
 Want to deploy using voice commands on Alexa?
 Check.
 Want to set your smart coffee machine to start a pot at 8am every morning?
 Check.

-We have optimized the platform for DevOps with a bunch of [pre-canned Jobs]() that make it very easy to automate DevOps activities.
-However, for anyone with programming skills and an imagination, the sky is the limit with a plain old [shell Job]().
+We have optimized the platform for DevOps with a bunch of [pre-canned Jobs](platform/workflow/job/overview/) that make it very easy to automate DevOps activities.
+However, for anyone with programming skills and an imagination, the sky is the limit with a plain old [shell Job](platform/workflow/job/runsh/).

 ## How do I get Shippable?
 Shippable is available as a Hosted SaaS offering as well as a Server.